• Skip to primary navigation

 3. As soon as it begins to boil, stir in the rice and then cover the pan.
 Move the covered pan to the low-medium burner and finish cooking there (turn off the high burner once the pan is moved).

-fluffing rice with a fork
+fluffing rice with a fork in a saucepan

-Why the Age of Rice Matters
+Why the age of rice matters

 New, fresh rice grains will absorb water more easily, so you'll need less water for this jasmine rice recipe.
 Old rice grains that have been sitting at the grocery store or in your pantry for a few months will absorb water more slowly, so will need more moisture.
 Keeping this fact in mind will help you to adjust your cooking method slightly and will give you great rice each time.